Gascony, France - 3 or 5 nights

 The professional kitchen at the cooking school was designed and built by your chef specifically for the cookery school.
 There is a large granite counter with stations for several students.
 Each student receives a set of knives to use and properly care for during the week - and you will learn the proper maintenance of knives, sharpening, choice of knife, cutting skills.

 You will learn not only technique, but important dishes of the region such as Cassoulet, French pastries and desserts, foie gras, French sauces, soups and more.
-Choose from a five night or three night itinerary as well as a special three night charcuterie course which runs Friday to Monday.
+Choose from a five night itinerary that runs Sunday to Friday and a special three night charcuterie course which runs Friday to Monday.

 Day One - SUNday